shaik7abdul7khallik/bookmyshow-seat-checker/README.md

 # bookmyshow-seat-checker
-periodically checks if a row for a movie show in bookmyshow
+lists all the available seats for a specific movie at a specific show time.